Posts

 Image

-Building Confidence and Connection in the Classroom Collection of learning resources created by Um Yuunus.
+Building Confidence and Connection Architecting environments where students grow into their Muslim identity.
+Intentional tools are bridges to deep understanding.
 As educators, our mission goes far beyond the delivery of facts.
-We are architects of an environment where students don’t just learn, they grow into confident individuals capable of expressing their identity in a complex world.
+We are architects of an environment where students don’t just learn, they grow into confident individuals.
 To achieve this, we must balance intentional tools with meaningful human connection.
 1. The Power of Purposeful Tools Puzzles, worksheets, and visual charts are more than just “fillers.”
-When used correctly, they are bridges to understanding.
-However, the secret lies in the execution: Introducing & Reinforcing: Use these visuals to spark initial curiosity and then return to them to solidify long-term memory.
-The “Goldilocks” Challenge: To prevent frustration and boredom, we must provide varying levels of difficulty.
-When we accommodate a student’s current ability, we honor their individual learning journey.
-Resp...
+The secret lies in the execution: 🔍 The “Goldilocks” Challenge: To prevent frustration or boredom, provide varying difficulty levels.
+When we meet a student’s current ability, we honor their individual journey. 🎓 Respecting Maturity: For older students, ensure materials are not “juvenile.”
+Sophisticated design reflects respect for their growing maturity.
+Deep Dive: ...

 Image